pinchepasta/BLESP-v3-SIGINT/README.md

    - Set `sdk.dir` to your Android SDK location
    - Android Studio usually does this automatically on first open

-4. **Enable Developer Mode on your S10**
+4. **Enable Developer Mode on your device**
    - Settings → About phone - Software information
    - Tap **Build number** 7 times
    - Settings → Developer options → Enable **USB debugging**

 5. **Connect & Run**
-   - Plug in your S10 via USB
+   - Plug in your device via USB
    - Allow USB debugging on the phone
    - In Android Studio: press: Run
    - Select your device from the device list